The Rise of Remote Sales CRM: Powering Software Sales from Anywhere

 • Remember prospect details for more personal calls

-• Automate logistics so you can target relationship-building
+• Automate logistics so you can focus on relationship-building

 Successful reps use CRMs to complement their soft skills, not replace them.